Aarception/Mo-information-security-portfolio/README.md

 ---
 ## To Anyone Whose Toes I May Have Stepped On:

 I am sorry, it wasn't personal.
-And I forgive who may have caused me impact on this issue.
+And I forgive anyone who may have caused me impact on this issue.

 ---